 The Run Now settings on the General settings page also allows you to manage your resources by either allowing or blocking users from running jobs manually.
 By default, this option is selected to allow users to run jobs manually.
 Clear the check box to prevent users from running jobs manually.

 The Jobs page which contains the information about jobs can be accessed by navigating to the Existing Tasks menu of the left navigation menu.

-Information about jobs can only be viewed by Site administrators.
+Note: Information about jobs can only be viewed by site administrators.

 This topic describes how to view and understand the information displayed in the Jobs page.

-At the top of the page there are high level statistics for the number of Failed, Completed, and Cancelled jobs within the past 24 hours Applying filters do not change these values.
+At the top of the page there are high level statistics for the number of Failed, Completed, and Canceled jobs within the past 24 hours.
+Applying filters do not change these values.

 The Job ID can be useful when viewing jobs on Admin views .
 When you click on the Job ID, you will see more detailed information about the job, such as the Job LUID, the project name, the schedule , the content name, content owner, job creator,